wellang/well/README.md

   </p>
 </div>

-#NOTE:
+# NOTE

 Wellang is in an extremely early state, with pending syntax changes, and the development of the compiler.
 MAKE SURE you keep wellang up to date in these early stages.

 # About

-### This is a project originally started by Tristan Wellman(read CONTRIBUTING.md for contribution info).
+### This is a project originally started by Tristan Wellman.
 This is a high level compiled assembly language, you will have your low level assembly programming but with some features from high level languages.
-Wellang compiles directly to assembly(NASM), See below for compilation and simple documentation.
+Wellang compiles directly to NASM, See below for compilation and simple documentation.

 contact me at: